 - Help to make the house more presentable.
 Mom doesn’t have to be the only one cleaning before guests arrive.
 Teach children that one way we show hospitality to our guests is to have our home appear welcoming.
 This doesn’t mean it has to be spotless, but it does mean that it might be nice if the bathroom is clean and there aren’t school books all over the dining room table.

 - Create a little something special.
 On Easter this year, Molly decided that she wanted to make name cards for each person coming to dinner at our house.
-While I didn’t have any free time (especially since she thought of this just a couple of hours ahead of time), I quickly sat down and helped to cut appropriate sized cards for her anyway.
+While I didn’t have any free time (especially since she thought of this just a couple of hours ahead of time), I quickly sat down and helped to cut appropriately sized cards for her anyway.
 Then, I told her how to spell names that she didn’t know how to spell while I continued to cook.
 She was so proud of her cards!

 What things have you done to encourage hospitality in your children?